Visual agnosia

 Visual agnosia is an impairment in recognition of visually presented objects.
 It is not due to a deficit in vision (acuity, visual field, and scanning), language, memory, or intellect.
 While cortical blindness results from lesions to primary visual cortex, visual agnosia is often due to damage to more anterior cortex such as the posterior occipital and/or temporal lobe(s) in the brain.[2]
-There are two types of visual agnosia: apperceptive agnosia and associative agnosia.
+There are two types of visual agnosia, apperceptive and associative.

-Recognition of visual objects occurs at two primary levels.
+Recognition of visual objects occurs at two levels.
 At an apperceptive level, the features of the visual information from the retina are put together to form a perceptual representation of an object.
 At an associative level, the meaning of an object is attached to the perceptual representation and the object is identified.
-If a person is unable to recognize objects because they cannot perceive correct forms of the objects, although their knowledge of the objects is intact (i.e. they do not have anomia), they have apperceptive agnosia.
-If a person correctly perceives the forms and has knowledge of the objects, but cannot identify the objects, they have associative agnosia.
+If a person is unable to recognize objects due to inability to perceive the correct forms of the objects, although knowledge of the objects is intact (i.e. the person does not have anomia), they have apperceptive agnosia.
+If a person correctly perceives the forms and has knowledge of the objects, but cannot identify the objects, the person has associative agnosia.